the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 B:List
 ~~~~~~~

-That's because the `list` passed to the List component is the same, but the `onRemoveItem` callback handler isn't.
+The `list` passed to the List component is the same, but the `onRemoveItem` callback handler isn't.
 If the App component re-renders, it always creates a new version of this callback handler as a new function.
-Earlier, we used React's useCallback Hook to prevent this behavior, by creating a function only on a re-render (if one of its dependencies has changed):
+Earlier, we used React's useCallback Hook to prevent this behavior, by creating a function only on the initial render (or if one of its dependencies has changed):

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const App = () => {
   ...